jncraton/fuel/readme.md

 Assignment
 ----------

-Create program which does the following, in this order:
+Create program which does the following in order:

 1. Request the mileage at the last fill-up from the user
 2. Request the current mileage from the user